michaelangelesz/Memory-Albums/README.md

 In building this project, I referred to the following resources:

-For the Lives counter and much of the styling:
+For the Lives counter and much of the styling:<br>
 [Awesome Vanilla JavaScript Memory Card Game Tutorial by developedbyed](https://youtu.be/-tlb4tv4mC4)

-For the cards layout, card flips, and match check:
+For the cards layout, card flips, and match check:<br>
 [Memory Game in Vanilla JavaScript by Marina Ferreira](https://www.freecodecamp.org/news/vanilla-javascript-tutorial-build-a-memory-game-in-30-minutes-e542c4447eae)

 Big thanks to ChatGPT for helping compile the album cover art citations.